-When two individuals choose to form a marital union, their decision has enormous power, for better or worse, over the quality of their lives.
-Their marriage can bring them infinite blessings or can usher in disappointment, strife, anger and depression.
-Understanding how to fix relationship problems therefore is key to sustaining both personal well-being and a positive partnership.
-Otherwise chronic anger or it's opposite, depression, may set in.
+When two individuals choose to form a marital union, their decision has enormous power—for better or for worse—over the quality of their lives.
+Their marriage can bring them infinite blessings or can usher in disappointment, strife, anger, and depression.
+Understanding how to fix relationship problems, therefore, is key to sustaining both personal well-being and a positive partnership.
+Otherwise, chronic anger or another contender, depression, may set in.

-Interactions in which one partner takes a dominant and the other a one-down or submissive role are likely to trigger depression in the partner who feels the lessor power or victim role (Heitler, 1990).
+Interactions in which one partner takes a dominant role and the other a submissive role are likely to trigger depression in the partner who feels the lessor power or victim role (Heitler, 1990).

 As a clinician who treats couples, I have worked for multiple decades with couples whose marriages have been “for the worse.”
-In most cases, changing the dominant-submissive patterns to collaborative patterns eliminates depression from the relationship.
+In most cases, changing the dominant-submissive patterns to collaborative patterns begins to eliminate depression from the relationship.

-I was pleased therefore to find confirmation of my theoretical understanding from recent research on marriage and depression.
-A hearty thank-you to B. Fink and A. Shapiro for the literature review in their just-published journal article in Couple & Family Psychology (March 2013) from which I culled these findings:
+I was pleased, therefore, to find confirmation of my theory from recent research on marriage and depression, in a journal article in Couple & Family Psychology (March 2013) from which I culled these findings:

 Do Marriage Problems and Depression Go Together?

-1. Problems in getting along as a married couple definitely can play a significant role in the development of depression.
+- Problems in getting along as a married couple can play a significant role in the development of depression.

-2. Husbands and/or wives in marriages with a lot of tension, disagreement or arguments are 10 to 25 times more likely to experience depression than people who are unmarried or in collaborative marriages.
+- Husbands and/or wives in marriages with a lot of tension, disagreement, or arguments are 10 to 25 times more likely to experience depression than people who are unmarried or in collaborative marriages.
 That's a lot!

-3. If marriage discord is high, depression treatment for one partner alone is unlikely to be effective.
+- If marital discord is high, depression treatment for one partner alone is unlikely to be effective.

-4. 50% of women taking one particular anti-depressant medication reported that their marital disputes were a prominent and contributory feature of their feelings of depression.
+- Fifty percent of women taking one particular antidepressant medication reported that their marital disputes were a prominent and contributory feature of their feelings of depression.

-6. When women took antidepressant medication and the medication initially improved their mood, if the marriage problems continued their depression soon returned in spite of staying on their medication.
+- When women took antidepressant medication and the medication initially improved their mood, if the marriage problems continued, their depression soon returned in spite of staying on their medication.

-9. When people try to cope with marriage problems by drinking to relax, distancing and avoiding each other, or by venting their anger to “get it off their chest," depression is all the more likely to set in.
+- When people try to cope with marriage problems by drinking, distancing, avoiding each other, or by venting their anger to “get it off their chest," depression is more likely to set in.

 The Good News

-When couples learn to engage together in effective collaborative problem-solving when they have differences instead of getting into tiffs, depressive reactions disappear.
+When couples learn to engage in effective collaborative problem-solving when they have differences, instead of getting into tiffs, depressive reactions disappear.

 The following example is from the introduction to a workbook on marriage, The Power of Two Workbook, that I co-authored with my daughter, psychologist Dr. Abigail Hirsch: